raphaelmansuy/course_generator/README.md

 *   All AI interactions use TLS 1.3+
 *   Local file operations use strict umask (077)
 *   Temporary file wiping with DoD 5220.22-M standard

+---

+If you find this project helpful, please consider giving the [QuantaLogic Flow library](https://github.com/quantalogic/quantalogic) a star! ⭐